-The Houston trust litigation attorneys at Ostrom Morris have been helping clients seek justice for trust mismanagement for many years.
+The Houston trust litigation attorneys at Morris Ostrom Law have been helping clients seek justice for trust mismanagement for many years.
 One of the big concerns our clients have is protecting their estates and its beneficiaries from losses due to fraud and other abuses.

 A Trustee Has a Legal Duty to Act in the Best Interests of the Trust